coq/ceps/text/069-coq-roadmap.md

   part of next releases, and what changes are more likely to be delayed because of lack of resources.

-- It helps Coq developers to focus on important axes, and to be more efficient, by making sure that their work will be supported by other developers, including reviewers.
+- It helps Coq developers to choose priorities together, and to work more efficiently toward those by making sure that their work will be supported by other developers, including reviewers.

-- It helps contributors to know in what areas their contribution is likely to get the most support from the Coq developers.
+- It helps contributors to know in what areas their contribution is likely to receive the most support from the Coq developers.

-- It helps highlighting the axes where more resources are needed, and where the Coq project should try to find more resources.
+- It helps highlighting other priorities where progress is not possible for lack of resources are needed, and where the Coq project should aim to find more resources.

 # Detailed design

+The Coq roadmap is declined at three levels: short, medium and long term.
+Each of these levels address different needs, but they should be checked for consistency with each other.

+- The short term roadmap is focused on priorities on which we are committed to progress in the coming months and that are thus the most likely to actually happen.
+We define a commitment from the Coq team as a commitment of several (at least two) contributors, including at least one relevant maintainer to review the work proposed by other contributors.
+The work can include implementation work when the design is already clear, work on the design from ideas that are well understood, or even exploratory work, but we should only list the parts that are likely to converge in the specified time-frame (i.e., if it is not clear if exploratory work will lead to a solution that can be implemented, we should only commit on the exploratory work).

+- The medium term roadmap is focused on areas where we see important progress being needed, which could take several years to complete, and for which we do not always have the ressources needed.
+It is used to guide the renewal of the short term roadmap, but also the search for new resources to make progress in these areas.
+The medium term roadmap should contains high level descriptions of the areas requiring progress, but can contain rough plans for how to proceed to make progress in these areas if the team already has a vision about the steps needed.

+- The long term roadmap is focused on what our vision for the future of Coq is and not necessarily how we are going to achieve it.
+It is used to provide general ideas that we can check our medium and short term roadmaps against, and to give users more clarity on what the future of Coq could look like.
+It should include our vision of what kind of users Coq will target in the future.

+As creating a roadmap and keeping it updated and aligned with the actual goals of the team members requires a change of culture, we do not try to create all of these levels at the same time.
+In this CEP, we aim to produce a complete short term roadmap, and to start a sketch of the medium term roadmap.
+We will use our experience building the short term roadmap and keeping it up-to-date to improve the process and to start building more precisely the other levels.

+## Detailed design for the short term roadmap

 This roadmap is a consolidated view created by the Coq developers, based on their shared understanding of the priorities of the project and of the